Josep Maria Sert: Personal life

 Sert began an affair with the well-known pianist and patron of the arts Misia Godebska in 1908.
 They married on 2 September 1920.
-In 1925, Sert met Georgian-Russian sculptress Isabelle Roussadana Mdivani, known as Roussy, who subsequently moved in with him and Misia.
+In 1925, Sert met Georgian-Russian sculptor Isabelle Roussadana Mdivani, known as Roussy, who subsequently moved in with him and Misia.
 Sert began an affair with Roussy and later divorced Misia on 28 December 1927 to marry Mdivani.